pingcap/docs-cn/dev/reference/tools/data-migration/usage-scenarios/shard-merge.md

 ---
 title: Data Migration Shard Merge Scenario
-summary: Learn how to use Data Migration to synchronize data in the shard merge scenario.
+summary: Learn how to use Data Migration to replicate data in the shard merge scenario.
 category: reference
 aliases: ['/docs/tools/dm/shard-merge-scenario/']
 ---

 # Data Migration Shard Merge Scenario

-This document shows how to use Data Migration (DM) in the shard merge scenario where the sharded schemas and sharded tables data of three upstream MySQL instances need to be synchronized to a downstream TiDB cluster.
+This document shows how to use Data Migration (DM) in the shard merge scenario where the sharded schemas and sharded tables data of three upstream MySQL instances need to be replicated to a downstream TiDB cluster.

 ## Upstream instances